QianFu520/Food-Sales-Predictions/README.md

 ## Limitations & Next Steps

 From here, we can use the insights from the visuals to decide what to change or adjust to make a increasement on the sales.
+But I believe there are other factors that make influence of the sales.
+In reality, we can actually go to the store that makes the best sales to investigate what they have done to increase the sales.
+For example, a great customer service definitely help to increase the sales.

+## For Further Information

+For any additional questions, please contact:

+* Qian Fu (Data Scientist)

+* qfu885612@gmail.com